Maladaptive Behavior and Anxiety: What’s the Connection?

 When we face stressors that trigger anxiety or an unhealthy tendency to isolate, we can instead resolve ourselves to engage with people and environments we know are good for us.
 Seeking appropriate intimacy, whether among friends or romantically, can help keep us grounded and balanced.
 Of course, that may be easier said than done if past relationships are the source of our maladaptive anxiety.

-Perhaps the most adaptive of approaches is to seek treatment for the underlying causes of anxiety.
-The short-term investment of time and finances in therapy can pay off in long-term freedom and mental wellness and teach us the skills we need to adapt to the changes, challenges, and hurts that life inevitably throws our way.
+Perhaps the most adaptive of approaches to anxiety management is to seek treatment for the underlying causes of anxiety.
+The short-term investment of time and finances in a quality program like that at The Meadows Malibu can pay off in long-term freedom and mental wellness.
+We can also equip you with the skills you need to adapt to the changes, challenges, and hurts that life inevitably throws your way.
+Reach out to learn more about our customized treatment plans for mental health issues and co-occurring conditions today.